get-convex/workflow/README.md

-# Convex Workflow (ALPHA)
+# Convex Workflow (Beta)

 This component adds durably executed _workflows_ to Convex.
-Combine Convex queries, mutations, and actions into long-lived workflows, where the system will always fully execute a workflow to completion.
+Combine Convex queries, mutations, and actions into long-lived workflows, and the system will always fully execute a workflow to completion.

 ```ts